 - "Just Joking" Justification: "Data, he was just joking.
 You know that, right?"

-- The Main Characters Do Everything: When Riker decides to hop down to the planet to look for the mercenaries that took Picard, acting first officer Data points out that he shouldn't go as his place is on the bridge, and that he would have said the same thing to Picard.
-Riker ignores him.
-And gets captured, and is very lucky to escape without his chief engineer or chief of security being hurt in addition to the redshirt that takes a hit.
-Later on Geordi, Data & Worf go back down to the planet, with Troi also apparently down there with a search team.
-One wonders who exactly was left up on the Enterprise, which would have been missing its regular Captain & First Officer, Second Officer Data, Chief Engineer Geordi, Chief of Security Worf, and Troi (although she wasn't command qualified yet).
-Presumably Doctor Crusher who is command qualified would be in the Captain's chair, but she's only briefly in the episode.
+- The Main Characters Do Everything: When Riker decides to hop down to the planet to look for the mercenaries who took Picard, acting first officer Data points out that he shouldn't go, as his place is on the bridge, and that he would have said the same thing to Picard.
+Riker ignores him, gets captured, and is very lucky to escape without his chief engineer or chief of security being hurt in addition to the redshirt that takes a hit.
+Later on, Geordi, Data, and Worf go back down to the planet, with Troi also apparently down there with a search team.
+Missing its regular Captain and First Officer, Second Officer Data, Chief Engineer Geordi, Chief of Security Worf, and Troi, the ship would be operating on quite a skeleton crew.

 - Morality-Guided Attack: The Stone of Gol, an ancient Vulcan weapon which harms its target by reflecting said target's own violent thoughts back at him/her.
 It can be rendered harmless by clearing your mind of any such negative thoughts, which is exactly what the Vulcans following the teachings of Surak tend to do.